 It’s impossible to truly understand the havoc a criminal record can wreak on a person’s life unless they are forced to endure it.
 Anyone found guilty of a serious crime in New Jersey will have a permanent mark on their criminal record, making it extremely difficult to get a good job, housing of their choice, loans and more.
 This is because, especially in this “cyber” age, anyone can do a criminal background check.
 Having a criminal record won’t make anyone the first choice as a new hire or tenant.

-If you are interested in having your criminal record expunged, we invite you to contact Ms. Cohen for a review and analysis of your particular situation.
+If you are interested in having your criminal record expunged, we invite you to contact Camden County criminal defense attorney Jill Cohen for a review and analysis of your particular situation.
 There are, however, some guidelines that apply across the board:

-Expungement May Be Permitted for the following Crimes:
+Expungement May Be Permitted for the Following NJ Crimes:

 The following crimes cannot be expunged in New Jersey:

-Ms. Cohen, a knowledgeable Camden County criminal lawyer, has helped a number of people obtain expungements over the course of her career.
+Ms. Cohen, a knowledgeable Camden County criminal lawyer, has helped a number of people in South Jersey obtain expungements over the course of her career.
 She fully understands the process and, if you qualify, she will guide you through it from beginning to end.

-It’s imperative to work with an experienced expungement lawyer if you are seeking to have your criminal record cleared of certain offenses.
-This is because the process is extremely complicated, requires significant knowledge of expungement laws and can be quickly overwhelming for someone not familiar with the process.
+It’s imperative to work with an experienced NJ expungement lawyer if you are seeking to have your criminal record cleared of certain offenses.
+This is because the process is extremely complicated, requires significant knowledge of New Jersey expungement laws, and can be quickly overwhelming for someone not familiar with the process.
 Further, there are many deadlines to meet; missing even one deadline can be cause for denial of your expungement in New Jersey.

 If you want to talk to a lawyer about the possibility of obtaining a record expungement, call Camden County criminal lawyer Jill R. Cohen in her Haddonfield office today.
-She assists clients throughout New Jersey, including Camden County, Atlantic County and Gloucester County.
+She assists clients throughout New Jersey, including Camden County, Atlantic County, and Gloucester County, NJ.
 Contact her today for a free initial consultation about your expungement request.